VIP (South Korean TV series)

 VIP (Korean: 브이아이피) is a 2019 South Korean television series starring Jang Na-ra, Lee Sang-yoon, Lee Chung-ah, Kwak Sun-young, Pyo Ye-jin and Shin Jae-ha.
-It aired on SBS TV's Mondays and Tuesdays at 22:00 (KST) time slot from October 28 to December 24, 2019.
+It aired on SBS TV from October 28 to December 24, 2019, every Monday and Tuesday at 22:00 (KST) for 16 episodes.

 Synopsis

 The story of Sung Un Department Store's team who works for the VIP clients which constitute the top 1% of their customers.

 One day after a receiving a text message about her husband's infidelity from an anonymous source, Na Jeong-seon (Jang Na-ra) begins to suspect her husband and her colleagues of having an affair.
-In her quest to discover the truth, she ends up revealing more than one secret that her colleagues are hiding.
+In her quest to discover the truth, she ends up unravelling more than one secret that her colleagues are hiding.